 Craftsbury: Hosmer Pond

 7 mile loop MAP.
 Options for many other trails.
 Parking: Craftsbury Outdoor Center

 The Craftsbury Outdoor center is a legendary center for X-C skiing, mountain biking, sailing, rowing…and running!
-The Center is home to the Craftsbury Running camp, rated Best of the Best by Runner’s World, July 2005.
-There are **km of trails at the center, some flat, others hilly, some open, others wooded.
+The Center is home to the Craftsbury Running Camp, rated Best of the Best by Runner’s World, July 2005.
+There are many km of trails at the center, some flat, others hilly, some open, others wooded.

-Our run starts at the Center and is a dirt road tour of three ponds.
+We’ve put together a route that starts at the Center and is a dirt road tour of three ponds.
 Start downhill on Lost Nation Road, with a bit of a hill climb after the first mile.
 From there, the loop circles Great Hosmer Pond and the smaller Page Pond, giving you the optimal backdrop for foliage viewing.
 Craftsbury is where elite runners come to train — share some of their joy — and pain!

 A 1400-acre working farm 7 miles south of Burlington, Shelburne Farms is a National Historic Landmark with stunning waterfront views.
 For runners, there are more than 10 miles of walking trails that are open year-round, weather permitting.
 We’ve put together a loop that starts from the Welcome Center and tours the major features at the farm.
 From there you’ll pass the Farm Barn, the hub of Shelburne Farms’ education programs and nonprofit administration.
 The trail wraps around Whimsy Meadow and up Windmill Hill.
 As you loop around you’ll pass the shoreline, with great views of the mountains.
 On your way back you’ll go by the Market Garden, a 7-acre mixed vegetable garden that produces many organic vegetables highlighted at their restaurant at The Inn at Shelburne Farms.